MegEngine/InferLLM/README.md

 - High efficiency, ported most of the kernels in llama.cpp.
 - Defined a dedicated KVstorage type for easy caching and management.
 - Compatible with multiple model formats (currently only supporting alpaca Chinese and English int4 models).
-- Currently only supports CPU, optimized for Arm, x86 and riscv-vector.
+- Currently supports CPU and GPU, optimized for Arm, x86, CUDA and riscv-vector.
 And it can be deployed on mobile phones, with acceptable speed.

 In short, InferLLM is a simple and efficient LLM CPU inference framework that can deploy quantized models in LLM locally and has good inference speed.